-There is a learning curve when becoming a raw feeder.
-Not only is the pet going through a diet transition, but the pet parent is learning a new way to feed their companion.
+There is a learning curve when beginning to feed a raw diet.
+Not only is the pet going through a diet transition, but the pet parent is also learning a new way to feed their companion.
 More often than not, beginners make mistakes when transitioning their pet to a raw diet.
 While mistakes are natural, they are best corrected as soon as possible.

 Home preparing a raw diet does have a learning curve and there is a lot of information to research, read, and retain.
-Before jumping into raw feeding, gain the knowledge necessary to avoid the 10 mistakes beginners make when transitioning to raw feeding.
+Before jumping into raw feeding, it’s important to gain the knowledge necessary to avoid the 10 mistakes beginners make when transitioning to raw feeding.

-It is recommended not to dive into raw feeding after learning about it 30-minutes ago.
+It is not recommended to dive into raw feeding after learning about it 30-minutes ago.
 Take time, gain knowledge, understand the pet’s individual needs, and find local resources before beginning the raw feeding transition.
-Raw feeding can only be done if the necessary homework has been completed and this means research is required before taking the plunge.
+Raw feeding can only be done if the necessary homework has been completed.
+This means research is required before taking the plunge.
 Gain an understanding of raw diets, how much pets will need to eat daily, and sourcing availability.

 It’s normal to get excited and want to push forward when starting raw feeding!
-However, it is best to allow pets to set the pace of the raw feeding transition.
-Some pets take effortlessly into raw feeding, while others need more time.
+However, it is best to allow the adult pet to set the pace of the raw transition.
+Some pets take effortlessly to raw feeding, while others need more time and adjustments.
 Do not try to recreate meals from online photos – perspective in photos may not accurately portray ingredient amounts.
-Follow the transition guide, have a bit of patience, and the pet will be transitioned to raw in due time.
+Follow the transition guide, be patient, and the pet will be transitioned to raw in due time.

-The raw feeding transition outlines a step-by-step program to transition adult dogs and cats to a raw diet.
-Each week was created to slowly move pets from a processed diet to a fresh food diet.
-Take the transition seriously and do not rush the process.
+The raw feeding transition outlines a step-by-step process to transition adult dogs and cats to a raw diet.
+Each week was created to slowly move adult pets from a processed diet to a fresh food diet.
+It’s important to take the transition seriously and do not rush the process.
 However, this only applies to adult dogs and cats.
 Puppies and kittens require a fully balanced raw diet from the very beginning.

 Feeding Enhanced Meats

-Sodium is an important micronutrient for our pets.
+Sodium is an essential micronutrient for dogs and cats.
 However, excessive amounts of sodium can result in dehydration, diarrhea, or sodium ion poisoning in extreme cases.

-Many grocery store meats are injected with a sodium and nitrate solution which increases the sodium content found in raw meat.
+Some grocery store raw meats are injected with a sodium and nitrate solution.
 Always check the label of the raw product before purchasing.
 Ensure grocery store meats are 100mg sodium per 4oz (114g) serving size or less, although seafood will naturally be higher.
 Do not buy anything that is enhanced with flavoring, seasonings, broth, sugar, or with any other additives.